VCTLabs/vct-web/content/pages/about.rst

 problems.
 The dedication of many staff members to open technology extends beyond their professional duties to their personal time.
 Our software engineers go home and run Linux and other Open Source software on our personal computers.
-Several core members, including the president, of our local Linux User Group are members of VCT engineering staff.
-VCT engineers participate as members of Open Source projects.
+Several core members, including the president of our local Linux User Group are members of VCT engineering staff.
+VCT engineers participate as developers and user support on Open Source projects such as Gentoo Linux and Openembedded.
 Hardware-related personal projects include using FPGAs and arduinos for electrical monitoring of old (we like to say "classic") cars from before the era of on-board computers, or participating in the RepRap 3-D printing community.